epics-extensions/EPNix/README.md

 ## Packaging policy

-As EPNix provides a package repository, packaging for example `epics-base`, `asyn`, `StreamDevice`, `procServ`, `phoebus`, etc., it needs to have a packaging policy.

 In its package repository, EPNix officially supports the latest upstream version.

-However, since EPNix is a git repository, you will be able, through Nix, to use a fixed version of EPNix, without being forced to upgrade your dependencies.
+This doesn't cause much issues: since EPNix is a Git repository, you use a fixed version of EPNix, without being forced to upgrade your dependencies.

 ### The epics-base package

 The epics-base package has no significant modification compared to the upstream version at [Launchpad].
-One goal of EPNix is to keep those modifications to a minimum, and upstream what's possible.
+One goal of EPNix is to have as little modification as possible, and upstream what's possible.

   [Launchpad]: https://git.launchpad.net/epics-base